jonashackt/crossplane-argocd/README.md

 spec:
   package: xpkg.upbound.io/upbound/provider-aws-ec2:v1.1.1
   packagePullPolicy: IfNotPresent # Only download the package if it isn’t in the cache.
-  revisionActivationPolicy: Manual # Don’t automatically activate a configuration.
-That should be done by ArgoCD.
+  revisionActivationPolicy: Automatic # Otherwise our Provider never gets activate & healthy
   revisionHistoryLimit: 1
 ```

-As we're doing GitOpsified Crossplane with ArgoCD, we should configure the `packagePullPolicy` to `IfNotPresent` instead of `Always` (which means " Check for new packages every minute and download any matching package that isn’t in the cache", see https://docs.crossplane.io/master/concepts/packages/#configuration-package-pull-policy) and the `revisionActivationPolicy` to `Manual` instead of `Automatic` (which means "(default) Automatically activate the last installed configuration.", see https://docs.crossplane.io/master/concepts/packages/#revision-activation-policy).
+As we're doing GitOpsified Crossplane with ArgoCD, we should configure the `packagePullPolicy` to `IfNotPresent` instead of `Always` (which means " Check for new packages every minute and download any matching package that isn’t in the cache", see https://docs.crossplane.io/master/concepts/packages/#configuration-package-pull-policy) - BUT leave the `revisionActivationPolicy` to `Automatic`!
+Since otherwise, the Provider will never get active and healty!
+See https://docs.crossplane.io/master/concepts/packages/#revision-activation-policy), but I didn't find it documented that way!